mslonina/Mechanic/examples/README.md

 Examples
 --------

-As a quick start and tutorial for creating numerical modules for the Mechanic, take a look at following examples:
+As the best start and reference of different Mechanic aspects and possibilites, take a look at following examples:

 #### The basics